eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 If all the legal and technical criteria have been met, a Member State may decide to allow a Wallet Provider to start providing the Wallet Solution to Users.
 The state of the Wallet Solution becomes **Valid**.
 This means the Wallet Solution can be officially launched, and can be provided to Users.
 The issuing Member State informs the Commission of each change in the certification status of their EUDI Wallet eID schemes and the Wallet Solutions provided under that scheme.

 The issuing Member State can temporarily suspend a Wallet Solution.
 This would for example be the result of a critical security issue.
 This leads to the **Suspended** state.
 The issuing Member State can unsuspend the Wallet Solution, bringing the Solution back to the **Valid** state.
 The issuing Member State can also decide to completely withdraw the Wallet Solution, which brings the Wallet Solution in the **Withdrawn** state.

+A Wallet Unit that is part of a suspended or withdrawn Wallet Solution Provider cannot request the issuance of a PID or attestation.
+Nor will a PID or attestation presented by such a Wallet Unit be accepted by a Relying Party.

 #### 4.6.3 Wallet Unit